Our Courses

 By the end of the quarter, you should be able to critically analyze popular culture by placing it within a broader social context.
 You might learn how to “read” popular culture much like a text.
 This course touches upon a wide range of popular culture “texts,” from commodities and advertisements to movies and television to music and fashion.
 Students who take this class tell us that they think about popular culture in a very different way as a result of what they’ve learned.

-SOC 215: Television, Culture and Society – 5 credits
+SOC 215: Media, Culture and Society – 5 credits

 Little girl with her hands on a television screen (from the movie Poltergeist)What to Expect in This Class:

-Undoubtedly, television has profoundly impacted contemporary American society.
-Television watching has transformed our social relationships, and its programming has shaped how we think about much of the world.
-This course examines the sociohistorical development of the television by asking questions such as: are the shows on TV a reflection of who we are, or do they create who we are?
-What role does the television play in our consumer economy?
-How has the content of television changed over the decades, and how have these changes impacted our society?
-In this class, you should come prepared to watch and analyze a LOT of television.
-But more importantly, you should come prepared to watch television in a new, thought-provoking way.
-You will talk and write about what you’ve seen, and you’ll likely never look at television the same way again.
+Undoubtedly, the media have a profound effect on contemporary American society.
+Social media has transformed our social relationships, and the internet has shaped how we think about much of the world.
+This course examines the sociohistorical development of the media by asking questions such as: are the media a reflection of who we are, or do they create who we are?
+What role does the media play in our consumer economy?
+How has the content changed over the decades, and how have these changes impacted our society?
+In this class, you should come prepared to engage with a LOT of media in a new, thought-provoking way.
+You will talk and write about what you’ve seen, and you’ll likely never look at the media in the same way again.

 SOC 222: Sports in Society – 5 credits